·9 min read

 Start Again Now

 Reset your streak in the Celibacy Tracker app.
 Write a journal entry about what happened and what you learned.
-And start again immediately โ not tomorrow, not Monday, now.
+And start again immediately.
+Not tomorrow, not Monday, now.

 Every master was once a disaster.
 Every long streak started at day one.